-Today we will search for more of the park’s fantastic birds, including Friendly Bush Warbler, Bornean Whistler, Black-sided Flowerpecker, Black-capped White-eye, Mountain Blackeye, Mountain Wren-Babbler, Bare-headed Laughingthrush, Sunda Cuckooshrike, Bornean Green Magpie, Bornean Treepie, Bornean Stubtail, Crimson-headed and Red-breasted Partridge, Mountain Imperial Pigeon, Ochraceous Bulbul, White-browed Shortwing, Mountain Blackbird, Eyebrowed Jungle Flycatcher, Ashy and Hair-crested Drongo, Bornean Treepie, Short-tailed Magpie, Velvet-fronted Nuthatch, White-crowned Forktail, Bar-winged Cuckooshrike, Whitehead’s Broadbill, Blue-winged Leafbird, Bornean and Mountain Barbet, Giant Swiftlet, Tawny-breasted Parrotfinch, Rufous-collared Kingfisher, various other warblers, trogons, bulbuls, and flycatchers, and many more.
+Today we will search for more of the park’s fantastic birds, including Friendly Bush Warbler (confined to the mountain), Bornean Whistler, Black-sided Flowerpecker, Black-capped White-eye, Mountain Blackeye, Mountain Wren-babbler, Bare-headed Laughingthrush, Sunda Cuckooshrike, Bornean Green Magpie, Bornean Treepie, Bornean Stubtail, Crimson-headed and Red-breasted Partridge, Mountain Imperial Pigeon, Ochraceous Bulbul, White-browed Shortwing, Mountain Blackbird, Eyebrowed Jungle Flycatcher, Ashy and Hair-crested Drongo, Short-tailed Magpie, Velvet-fronted Nuthatch, White-crowned Forktail, Bar-winged Cuckooshrike, Whitehead’s Broadbill, Blue-winged Leafbird, Bornean and Mountain Barbet, Giant Swiftlet, Tawny-breasted Parrotfinch, Rufous-collared Kingfisher, various other warblers, trogons, bulbuls, flycatchers, and many more.

-We hope to add the Whitehead’s Pygmy Squirrel, a tiny creature with long ear tufts, is a nice mammal we will hope to add to our lists, along with some other squirrels and tree shrews.
+Whitehead’s Pygmy Squirrel, a tiny creature with crazily long ear tufts, is a nice mammal we will hope to add to our lists, along with some other squirrels and tree shrews.
 If we are extremely lucky, we might see a Moonrat or even a Sunda Pangolin!

 We will enjoy some morning birdwatching at Poring after breakfast.
-Poring is a small tourist resort, known for its hot springs, 40 km southeast of the Kinabalu National Park.
+Poring is a small tourist resort, known for its hot springs, 40 km east of the Kinabalu National Park.

-*Note on Camera Use at Sepilok Orangutan Rehabilitation Centre: for any camera with a zoom lens from 100 to 400mm, video camera or other video recording equipment for personal use are chargeable at RM10.00 per unit.
+*Note on Camera Use at Sepilok Orangutan Rehabilitation Centre: for any camera with zoom lens from 100 to 400mm, video camera or other video recording equipment for personal use are chargeable at RM10.00 per unit.
 For any camera (fixed-lens – 400mm and above ) or any film-making equipment are chargeable at RM1,000.00 per unit.
 Mode of payment is cash only.

 There is also a good trail system at RDC and we are going to see many lowland species for the first time.
-We will search for Rufous-collared and Banded Kingfisher, beautiful Crested Jay, the aterrimus subspecies of Black Magpie, Diard’s Trogon, Giant, Blue-headed, Hooded and Black-crowned Pitta (what a spectacular bird family!), Scarlet Minivet, Red-bearded Bee-eater, Greater Racket-tailed Drongo, Dusky and Chestnut Munia, Indian Cuckoo, Wallace’s Hawk-eagle, Bat Hawk, White-fronted Falconet , Oriental Dwarf Kingfisher, Scarlet-rumped and Red-naped Trogon, Asian Fairy Bluebird, Great Slaty Woodpecker, White-bellied Woodpecker, Velvet-fronted Nuthatch, various other bee-eaters, babblers, bulbuls, flowerpeckers, sunbirds, drongos, hornbills and others.
+We will search for Rufous-collared and Banded Kingfisher, beautiful Crested Jay, the aterrimus subspecies of Black Magpie, Diard’s, Scarlet-rumped and Red-naped Trogon, Giant, Blue-headed, Hooded and Black-crowned Pitta (what a spectacular bird family!), Scarlet Minivet, Red-bearded Bee-eater, Greater Racket-tailed Drongo, Dusky and Chestnut Munia, Indian Cuckoo, Wallace’s Hawk-eagle, Bat Hawk, White-fronted Falconet , Oriental Dwarf Kingfisher, Asian Fairy Bluebird, Great Slaty and White-bellied Woodpecker, Velvet-fronted Nuthatch, various other bee-eaters, babblers, bulbuls, flowerpeckers, sunbirds, drongos, hornbills and others.

 Sepilok to Sukau

-Upon arrival we will check into the award winning Sukau Rainforest Lodge, our accommodation for the next two nights.
+Upon arrival, we will check into the award-winning Sukau Rainforest Lodge, our accommodation for the next three nights.
 The lodge is built on stilts using Borneo hardwood species and is completely self-sufficient in water (harvesting rainwater) and solar energy for hot water heating.
 Electric motors are used for river safari tours to wildlife areas to minimise air and noise pollution and reduce stress to the wildlife.

 We will have our first cruise on the river for birdwatching in the afternoon, and this promises to be a highlight of the trip.
-From the comfort of the quiet boat we will look for the rare Bornean Ground Cuckoo, Grey-headed and Lesser Fish Eagle, Crested Serpent Eagle, Wallace’s Hawk-eagle, Jerdon’s Baza, Moustached Hawk-cuckoo, Buffy Fish Owl, Brahminy Kite, White-fronted Falconet, Oriental Darter, Great Egret, the endangered Storm’s Stork, Lesser Adjutant, White-breasted Waterhen, White-chested Babbler, Brown Barbet, Blue-eared Kingfisher, Stork-billed and Rufous-collared Kingfisher, Pied Fantail, Asian Paradise Flycatcher, Hooded and Blue-winged Pitta, Blue-throated Bee-eater, and many others.
+From the comfort of the quiet boat we will look for the rare Bornean Ground Cuckoo, Grey-headed and Lesser Fish Eagle, Crested Serpent Eagle, Wallace’s Hawk-eagle, Jerdon’s Baza, Moustached Hawk-cuckoo, Buffy Fish Owl, Brahminy Kite, White-fronted Falconet, Oriental Darter, Great Egret, the endangered Storm’s Stork, Lesser Adjutant, White-breasted Waterhen, White-chested Babbler, Brown Barbet, Blue-eared, Ruddy, Stork-billed and Rufous-collared Kingfisher, Pied Fantail, Asian Paradise Flycatcher, Hooded and Blue-winged Pitta, Blue-throated Bee-eater, and many others.

-Some good mammals can also be found along the river and these include Maroon and Silvered Langur, Long-tailed and Pig-tailed Macaque, and the highly endangered Bornean Orangutan, fondly called the “Old man of the forest”.
+Some good mammals can also be found along the river and these include Maroon Leaf Monkey, Silvered Leaf-monkey, Crab-eating and Southern Pig-tailed Macaque, and the critically endangered Bornean Orangutan, fondly called the “Old man of the forest”.

 Today we will enjoy early dawn and late afternoon river cruises.
 These boat trips are simply amazing, allowing us to get very close to both birds and mammals.

-Birding wise, we will search for Bornean Bristlehead, Black-and-Yellow Broadbill, Oriental Bay Owl, Brown Wood Owl, Great-billed Heron, Blue-headed, Blue-winged, Hooded and Black-crowned Pitta, Crested Fireback, Lesser Adjutant, Scarlet-rumped and Red-naped Trogon, Rhinoceros, Helmeted, Wrinkled, Wreathed, White-crowned and Oriental Pied Hornbill, Asian Fairy Bluebird, Great Slaty Woodpecker, White-bellied Woodpecker, and many others.
+Birding wise, we will search for Bornean Bristlehead, Black-and-yellow Broadbill, Oriental Bay Owl, Brown Wood Owl, Great-billed Heron, Blue-headed, Blue-winged, Hooded and Black-crowned Pitta, Crested Fireback, Diard’s, Scarlet-rumped and Red-naped Trogon, Rhinoceros, Helmeted, Wrinkled, Wreathed, White-crowned and Oriental Pied Hornbill, Asian Fairy Bluebird, Great Slaty and White-bellied Woodpecker, and many others.

 Tonight we will have another exciting excursion when we visit the Gomantong Caves.
-Hundreds of thousands of bats (mostly Wrinkle-lipped Free-tailed Bats, but sometimes as many as 20 different species) and swiftlets of four different species (Edible-nest, Black-nest, Mossy-nest and Plume-toed Swiftlet) make their home in the limestone caves.
-At night their mass exodus from the caves is a spectacular sight.
+Hundreds of thousands of bats (mostly Wrinkle-lipped Free-tailed Bats, but sometimes as many as 20 different species) and swiftlets of four different species (Edible-nest, Black-nest, Mossy-nest and Plume-toed Swiftlet) make their home in the limestone caves, and at night their mass exodus from the caves is a spectacular sight.
 There is the added spectacle of seeing a number of raptors that may include Bat Hawk, Peregrine Falcon, Brahminy Kite, White-bellied Sea Eagle and Rufous-bellied Eagle coming in for an easy meal.
 Since at least 500 AD, these caves have been renowned for their valuable edible swiftlet nests, which are harvested twice a year for bird’s nest soup.

 Sukau to Tabin Wildlife Reserve